apache/cordova-plugin-splashscreen/README.md

 In the top-level `config.xml` file (not the one in `platforms`), add configuration elements like those specified here.

-Please notice that the value of the "src" attribute is relative to the project root directory and not to the www directory (see `Directory structure` below).
-You can name the source image whatever you like.
-The internal name in the app is determined by Cordova.
+The value of the "src" attribute is relative to the project root directory and NOT to the `www` directory (see `Directory structure` below).
+You can name the source image file whatever you like.
+The internal name in the application is automatically determined by Cordova.

 Directory structure: